Registration Authorities (RA)

 For those pharmacies who do not have either a Sponsor or a RAA they can send CIS RA forms for us to sponsor new applicants if they are are on the General Pharmaceutical Council Register, however, the applicant will have to attend Dorset CCG for ID checks.
 We are unable to sponsor staff that are not on this register, therefore the organisation MUST establish a Sponsor to get cards for Dispensers or Technicians who are not on any register we can check.

 All the forms required for Smartcard creation and modification are listed below.
-These forms can be completed, scanned and emailed to email@example.com along with a photo if required.
+These forms must be completed, scanned and emailed to firstname.lastname@example.org along with a photo if required.

 Please note that on the request forms below the user ID information should be entered fully.
 For example the passport country, number and expiry date need to be accurate.
 The same is true of driving licenses.
 On the address ID we need the name of the company/organisation and the date it was issued, just entering ‘utility bill’ is not correct.
 These must be dated within the last 3 months.